emberjs/rfcs/text/0000-injection-parameter-normalization.md

 ### Backwards Compatibility

 This change is backwards compatible, so existing applications will not be affected.
-Some users may feel like there is some churn, especially TypeScript users (sorry folks!)

 These changes will also be backported to at least:

 - lts-3.8
 - lts-3.4